Watts-College/crj-507-spring-2024/schedule.md

 <br>
 <br>

-## Lab-03 - Degree Centrality
+## Lab 3 - Degree Centrality

-Lab-03 provides an opportunity to familiarize yourself with calculating degree centrality and degree centralization scores for undirected and directed networks in R.
+Lab 3 provides an opportunity to familiarize yourself with calculating degree centrality and degree centralization scores for undirected and directed networks in R.

 You will use data from two sources: